1g4-mirror/pv/docs/pv.1.md

 :   Show a progress bar, elapsed time, estimated completion time, line
     counter, and average rate, counting lines instead of bytes.

+**pv -btrpg**

+:   Show the amount transferred, elapsed time, current rate, and a gauge
+    showing the current rate as a percentage of the maximum rate seen - useful in a pipeline where the total size is unknown.
+(If the size *is* known, these options will show the percentage completion instead of the rate gauge).

 **pv -t**